astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 makes with respect to the $x$ axis.
 Determine the angle as measured by the primed observer.

+In Example 4.1, there is a displacement four-vector with $dx=1.00$ m and
-The angle that the unprimed observer makes is:
+$dy=-0.250$ m.
+Trigonometry tells us that the tangent of the angle with the $x$ axis is the height over the base, $dy/dx$.
+Therefore, the angle that the unprimed observer makes is:
 $$\tan{\theta} =\frac{dy}{dx} = \frac{-0.250~{\rm m}}{1.00~{\rm m}} = -0.25
 \rightarrow \theta = -14.0^\circ$$
 The angle is in the 4th quadrant.
-This makes sense since dy is negative and dx is positive.
+This makes sense since $dy$ is negative and $dx$ is positive.

 The second observer moving with respect to the first measures an angle:
 $$\tan{\theta^\prime} =\frac{dy'}{dx'} = \frac{-0.250~{\rm m}}{-0.351~{\rm m}} = 0.712